 Practical Life Skills

-benefit from developing practical life skills from an early age.
+benefit from developing ASD life skills from an early age.

 A Positive Structured Environment Approach

 Accordingly for Children with Autism Spectrum disorder in Durham and Teesside, Enhanced Care utilises the TEACCH system.
 Consequently this provides a structured approach to organising the day and a structured layout for learning and living spaces.
 Moreover by scheduling a timetable for each day, we reduce anxieties and promote the independence of the young person in managing their day.

 - Put clothes on

 - Clean up breakfast